matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 ![Home Assistant - Entity page](img/air-quality-rpi/home-assistant-entity-page.png)

 as you can see, it's quite uncomfortable.
-It's better to put those entities in the overview / dashboard page.
+It's better to put those entities on the overview/dashboard page.

-It's very easy: in the home assistant, click on overview on the left bar, the three dots on the right, edit dashboard and finally "Add card" on the bottom.
-A modal should appear, click on "Entities" choice.
+It's very easy: in the home assistant, click on overview on the left bar, the three dots on the right, edit dashboard, and finally "Add card" on the bottom.
+A modal should appear, click on the "Entities" choice.

 ![Home Assistant - Add card](img/air-quality-rpi/home-assistant-add-card.png)

-Write the title that you want; in "entities" section, search for the entities we saw earlier.
+Write the title that you want; in the "entities" section, search for the entities we saw earlier.
 You should see a preview of the new card at the bottom.
 When you're satisfied click "Save" and we're done!

 ![Home Assistant - Add entity card](img/air-quality-rpi/home-assistant-add-entity-card.png)

 Now we should have this nice card every time we open Home Assistant!
-If we click on that, we should see also a graph of the last day.
+If we click on that, we should see also a graph for the last day.

 ![Home Assistant - Finalized card](img/air-quality-rpi/home-assistant-card-final.png)